 If your content “is copied with little or no time, effort, expertise, manual curation, or added value for users” then “such pages should be rated Lowest.”

 It’s safe to say that if you copy content from your own site, then Google will penalize you by ranking competitors for that search terms above your search result.
 It is also worth mentioning that you should NEVER copy content from another website.
-This isn’t just “copying”…it’s stealing.
+This isn’t just copying…it’s stealing.
 Not taking the time to create original content for your website is a huge problem and will never be rewarded with search results.
 Google will view your page as duplicated and will simply not rank it, or not prefer to rank highly.

 How to fix it